gharials/dev-path/docs/internet-web/web-pages.md

 In a simple HTML form, upon submission form data is sent to the server.
 The server then validates the form data.
 This approach incurs unnecessary network travel costs and server resources.

 If the form data could be validated at the browser, before submitting to the server, both network travel and server processing could be avoided.
 Client-side JavaScript is very useful for this purpose: write a JavaScript function that contains the logic to validate the form.
 In the function, find the form element using the `document` object, and after that, access and check the form input values.
 Call the function when the user clicks the submit button.
 Pass the form to the server only after the function finds no error in the inputs.

+## Developing basic web pages

+Create an HTML file; create a CSS file for styling it; create a JavaScript file for various events handling; link the CSS and JavaScript files to the HTML document.
+This architecture can develop fairly complex web pages.
+In fact, that is how web pages were built for a long time.